Video Tutorials Net FAQ - SolidWorks, CATIA, Inventor, AutoCAD, Visual Basic Video Tutorials

 Q: How do I know what is in the courses?

 A: On the catalog page at video-tutorials.net we post many sample videos and the complete table of contents for each course.
 Please review each course prior to purchase.
 We also have dozens of free video tutorials on our youtube channel, videotutorials2.
 Click here for many more free videos>>.

-Q: I use a Mac.
+Q: I use a Mac / iPad/ iPhone / Android tablet / Android phone.
 Can I use the online classroom?

 A: Yes.
 The only software prerequisite for viewing this course is the free Adobe Flash Player, available for download at Adobe.com.
-Both Mac and Windows users need a Adobe Flash Player to view the course online.
+Both Mac and Windows computer users need a Adobe Flash Player to view the course online.
 The download and disc require Internet Explorer and the Haihaisoft Player (the latter comes included in your disc/download).
-The download and disc can be viewed from a PC, not Mac.
-Currently you can't view our courses on iOS but we're working on that now.
+The download and disc can be viewed from a Windows operating system.

 Q: Which courses are you putting out next?

 A: The 2013 schedule includes primarily SolidWorks, Inventor and music courses.

 Please send us your suggestions; they are most welcome and will help us determine the priority of our new projects.

 Q:Is previous SolidWorks material relevant to me if I'm using SolidWorks 2012 or 2014?